 A thorough search of the literature did not find much information regarding the identification of the unidentified dead person [24] using dactyloscopic data for biometric identification.
 The application of AFIS is directed to provide unambiguous biometric identification of citizens, to establish and/or confirm the identity of citizens using fingerprints, providing preconditions for the production of reliable identification documents and thus preventing identity theft and preventing multiple identities for the same person [25].
 Our approach was to combine fingerprint data collected from dead persons with the fingerprint identification system used in official records in the fingerprint database within the Ministry of Interior.
 In a study conducted by Sakthimani and Peranantham, fingerprints were taken in 40% of cases of 152 unidentified dead persons registered in one year [24] confirming the importance of dactyloscopic data for person identification.
-Furthermore, fingerprint identification of murder cases is generally used, especially if the identity of the victim's identity to inform his family and to proceed to the next legal process [26].
-In our study was shown that a significant number of unidentified dead persons might be identified using dactyloscopic data.
+Furthermore, fingerprint identification of murder cases is generally used, especially if the identity of the victim of a murder case is unknown.
+The fingerprint identification process might be carried out to identify the victim's identify the victim's identified dead persons might be identified using dactyloscopic data.